apillai-work/text-readability-classifier/README.md

 these texts were sourced from Library Genesis (Library Genesis, 2021) and extracted from PDF files using an online file converter.
 The three finalised datasets with labels were as follows:

-a)	Dataset 1: First and Tenth Grade English Textbooks from India by the National Council of Educational Research and Training Publication (2009 Edition)
+a)	Dataset 1: [First and Tenth Grade English Textbooks from India](https://libgen.is/search.php?req=ncert+english&open=0&res=25&view=simple&phrase=1&column=def) by the National Council of Educational Research and Training Publication (2009 Edition)

-b)	Dataset 2: Fourth and Twelfth Grade English Textbooks from Afghanistan by the country's Ministry of Education (2011 Edition)
+b)	Dataset 2: [Fourth and Twelfth Grade English Textbooks from Afghanistan](https://libgen.is/search.php?req=afghanistan+english&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def) by the country's Ministry of Education (2011 Edition)

-c)	Dataset 3: A Second Grade English Textbook from Indonesia and a Sixth Grade Textbook from the Islamic State.
+c) Dataset 3: A [Second Grade English Textbook from Indonesia](https://libgen.is/book/index.php?md5=42EEC448F886A2790FC9AE5A2526F0C4) and a [Sixth Grade Textbook from the Islamic State.](https://libgen.is/search.php?req=islamic+state+english&open=0&res=25&view=simple&phrase=1&column=def)

+`A thorough analysis of all the findings have been included in the supporting project essay here [link].`